Key-Point-Driven Mathematical Reasoning Distillation of Large Language Model: Conclusion

 \section{Conclusion}

 In this paper, we propose Key-Point-Driven Distillation (KPDD) for enhancing mathematical reasoning in Small Language Models (SLMs).
 Our approach leverages the extraction of key points from questions to improve understanding and reduce errors in reasoning tasks.
 Experimental results demonstrate that KPDD significantly reduces understanding errors compared to conventional mathematical reasoning distillation method.
-However, PoTD implicitly embeds the reasoning process within the generated program, making it difficult to analyze misunderstandings.
-In the future, we will explore error analysis methods to facilitate PoTD error analysis.
+However, PoTD inherently integrates the reasoning process into the generated program, which complicates error analysis.
+In the future, we will investigate additional methods for error analysis to enhance the evaluation of PoTD's performance.